graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 options.ValidationRules = GraphQL.Validation.DocumentValidator.CoreRules.Append(new ComplexityValidationRule(complexityConfig));
 ```

-### 4. `IComplexityAnalyzer` has been removed from `DocumentExecuter` constructors
+### 4. `IComplexityAnalyzer` and `IDocumentCache` have been removed from `DocumentExecuter` constructors

 When not using the complexity analyzer, or when using the default complexity analyzer, simply
 remove the argument from calls to the constructor.
-Note that `IDocumentCache` argument was
+The `IDocumentCache` argument was
 removed as well; see the next section for details.

 ```csharp